 Mutual aid groups

-- are thinking about stopping or actively trying to stop their alcohol use.
+- are thinking about stopping or actively trying to stop their alcohol use

 SMART Recovery is another type of mutual aid group which focuses on using motivational, behavioural and cognitive methods to aid recovery.

 Helps individuals recover from any addictive behaviour.
 It helps participants:

 - build up their motivation to change

 It also offers a set of proven tools and techniques to support recovery.
 Call 0845 603 9830 for more information.

 Alcoholics Anonymous (AA)

 Based on a 12-step self-help philosophy focusing on personal recovery.
 To speak to someone about the help you need or for more information, call 0800 9177 650.